hasindu2008/cornetto/README.md

 ## Prerequisites

-* This assumes that you are well-versed in nanopore bioinformatics and genome assembly.
+* This documentation assumes that you are well-versed in nanopore bioinformatics and genome assembly.
 Thus, not every tiny step is explained in details.

 * This documentation also assumes that you have an ONT nanopore sequencer connected to a Linux host installed with MinKNOW software.